Youthful skin with a visible glow – it’s the holy grail of skin care.

 We know reduced levels of urea leads to a lower water-binding capacity within the skin, which in turn leads to roughness, tightness, flaking, and irritation.

-Research has also found a link between severe dry skin conditions such as ichthyosis, psoriasis and eczema, could be a result of drastically reduced amounts of urea in the stratum corneum.
+Research has also found a link between severe dry skin conditions such as ichthyosis, psoriasis, and eczema; they could be a result of drastically reduced amounts of urea in the stratum corneum.

 UREA’S SKIN LOVING BENEFITS